CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/challenge-4.md

 4. Select **Create from description with Copilot** (or similar option for AI-generated topics).

-### Step 2: Create Topic 1 - Credential Reset Support
+### Step 2: Create Topic 1 - CredentialResetSupport

 1. In the topic creation dialog, enter the following: